tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/configuration-management.md

 # Configuration management

-The portrait's configuration-management surfaces span the e-terra SCADA, the GE Smallworld GIS, protection relay project files, and RTU configuration.
-Configuration changes flow through change-control processes that leave audit trails.
-Those audit trails distinguish authorised configuration from unauthorised modification, and baseline configurations can be established for forensic comparison.
+Configuration in the portrait lives in four places: the e-terra SCADA, the GE Smallworld GIS, the protection-relay project files, and the RTUs.
+Changes to any of them run through change control and leave an audit trail, and every deployed configuration has an approved baseline behind it, so an unauthorised change shows as a divergence from that baseline with no change order to explain it.

 ## SCADA configuration versioning and baselines